How To Tell If Shortness Of Breath Is From Anxiety? 10 Secret Proven Tips

 This sensation can be distressing and may intensify feelings of anxiety or panic, creating a cycle where anxiety worsens the sensation of air hunger, leading to further anxiety.

 • Rapid Breathing: The body increases its breathing rate to deliver more oxygen to the muscles, preparing them for action.
-However, this rapid breathing can become shallow and ineffective, leading to a feeling of air hunger anxiety or shortness of breath.
+However, this rapid breathing can become shallow and ineffective, leading to a feeling of air hunger anxiety or breathing problems.

 • Muscle Tension: Anxiety also triggers muscle tension throughout the body, including the chest muscles.
 This tightness restricts your ability to take a deep, full breath, further contributing to shortness of breath.